PVinaches/Project1-Unity_SpaceInvaders/Readme.md

 ### SpaceShip Game Center
 This game is my first game project for the "Introduction to 2D Games in Unity" course by PET-CC UFRN, based on their youtube videos.

-#### Usage (Game Instructions)
+#### Usage

+Download the code and open it with Unity.
+Follow the instruction in the [19th video](https://youtu.be/u03n_Zvrjoo) from playlist to obtain the executable.

+####  Game Instructions

 The objective is to kill the highest number of enemy spaceships, not letting being killed by the asteroids.
-It is possible to pick up stars (recovering life) and two types of new projectiles.
+It is possible to pick up stars (recovering life) and add two types of new projectiles.

 - Moving the ship: "A", "S", "D" and "W", or the keyboard arrows
 - Space bar: shoot